Nicki Minaj and Sexxy Red search for "the Hoochie Daddies" on 'Pound Town' remix

-Nicki Minaj has co-signed Sexxy Red and featured on a remix of her viral hit, ‘Pound Town’.
+Nicki Minaj has co-signed Sexyy Red and featured on a remix of her viral hit, ‘Pound Town’.
 Check it out below.

 The track is one of many remixes the ‘Queen’ rapper has hopped on this year.
 The 40-year-old joined Kim Petras for the remix for ‘Alone‘, as well as hooking up with Ice Spice on ‘Princess Diana’.